thisrohangupta/changelog/cd-platform/ecsv2.md

 **Infrastructure Definitions**
 - Harness has made the Infrastructure Definitions a lighter configuration now that can be reusable for other ECS Services for deployment
-- The ECS Infrastructure Definition no longer has Service specific properties like Networking, ExecutionRoleARN, AWS VPC Information, this has moved to the Service Definition
+- The ECS Infrastructure Definition no longer has Service specific properties like `Networking`, `ExecutionRoleARN`, `AWSVPC` Information, this has moved to the Service Definition